 Deborah conducts internal corporate investigations for audit committees and other board committees in financial accounting and corporate governance-related matters, including derivative demands and litigation and whistleblower matters under the Sarbanes-Oxley and Dodd-Frank Acts.
 She also represents clients in FINRA inquiries and in regulatory proceedings brought by the SEC and others in possible accounting irregularities, corporate disclosures to investors and insider trading, among other matters.

-Deborah served on the firm’s Executive Committee and was formerly co-chair of Women@Goodwin as well as Goodwin’s Complex Litigation & Dispute Resolution practice.
-She currently serves on the firm’s Allocations Committee.
+Deborah formerly served on the firm’s Executive Committee as well as the Allocations committee.
+She was also co-chair of Women@Goodwin as well as Goodwin’s Complex Litigation & Dispute Resolution practice.

 Representative Matters